MartianZoo/solarnet/README.md

 Want to just [browse through](https://github.com/MartianZoo/solarnet/tree/main/canon/src/main/java/dev/martianzoo/tfm/canon) how the game components are defined?

-It should be interesting, just don't expect everything to make sense right away.
-Try to just breeze over the things that don't.
+Just breeze past all the things that don't make sense.
+Some of it will!

 ### Poke around in the implementation?

-Start with the generated API doc view (because it hides private things).
-I don't know how to host it properly, so you'd have to `./gradlew dokkaHtmlMultiModule` and then look at `docs/api/index.html`.
-That would help give you an idea of which source files you want to dig further into.
+If you can generate the docs (clone, `./gradlew dokkaHtmlMultiModule`, then look at `docs/api/index.html`) that would be the ideal way to start.

 It's all written in [Kotlin](https://kotlinlang.org), which should in theory make the libraries usable from Java, JavaScript, and some other environments.
 I don't know how trivial or not that will be to do, but it certainly won't require porting the whole thing.

 ## Who are you

 http://kevinb9n.github.io

-Your thoughts and questions are welcome at kevinb9n@gmail.com or by whatever other means.